crowplexus/yu-pan-ko/dictionary.md

 na - Particle indicating that the {subject} has done {thing}
 - i.e: māou to hāou na fōy | The cat and the dog left | literal: cat and dog away

+nun - Particle which transform a whole phrase into a question
+- This is useful if you wanna be clear that what you've said is a question, it's a good way of avoiding confusion in text if you forgot to add a "?"

 nōs - "Us"

 nūl - "Nothing"